swaroopmaddu/tasks/README.md

 ```
 cd app && npm start
 ```
-### Fund your wallet to pay trasaction fees.
+### Don't forgot to fund your wallet to pay trasaction fees.
 Replace public key with your wallet public key
 ```
 solana airdrop 10 DVcjkvnCuV59RpxxrFbnxHK9rAgfaVriXK3NX51eiv3i
 ```

+# Now you can see our to-do app running on solana blockchain.